Howard Hughes: Death

 Hughes is reported to have died on April 5, 1976, at 1:27 p.m. on board an aircraft, Learjet 24B N855W, owned by Robert Graf and piloted by Roger Sutton and Jeff Abrams.
-He was en route from his penthouse at the Acapulco Princess Hotel (now the Fairmont Acapulco Princess) in Mexico to the Methodist Hospital in Houston.
+He was en route from his penthouse at the Acapulco Princess Hotel (now the Princess Mundo Imperial) in Mexico to the Methodist Hospital in Houston.

 His reclusiveness and possibly his drug use made him practically unrecognizable.
 His hair, beard, fingernails, and toenails were long—his tall 6 ft 4 in frame now weighed barely 90 lb, and the FBI had to use fingerprints to conclusively identify the body.
-Howard Hughes's alias, John T. Conover, was used when his body arrived at a morgue in Houston on the day of his death.
+Howard Hughes' alias, John T. Conover, was used when his body arrived at a morgue in Houston on the day of his death.

 An autopsy recorded kidney failure as the cause of death.
-In an eighteen-month study investigating Hughes's drug abuse for the estate, it was found "someone administered a deadly injection of the painkiller to this comatose man ... obviously needlessly and almost certainly fatal".
+In an eighteen-month study investigating Hughes' drug abuse for the estate, it was found that "someone administered a deadly injection of the painkiller to this comatose man ... obviously needlessly and almost certainly fatal".
 He suffered from malnutrition and was covered in bedsores.
 While his kidneys were damaged, his other internal organs, including his brain, which had no visible damage or illnesses, were deemed perfectly healthy.
 X-rays revealed five broken-off hypodermic needles in the flesh of his arms.
 To inject codeine into his muscles, Hughes had used glass syringes with metal needles that easily became detached.

 Hughes is buried next to his parents at Glenwood Cemetery in Houston.

-Alleged survival

-Following his death, Hughes was subject to several widely rebuked conspiracy theories that he had faked his own death.
-A notable allegation came from retired Major General Mark Musick, Assistant Secretary of the Air Force, who claimed Hughes went on to live under an assumed identity, dying on November 15, 2001, in Troy, Alabama.